tselwitz/sure-app-challenge/README.md

 ```
 GET localhost:8000/home/quote/
 ```
 To get a prettified view of the quote, you can use the "rater" method.
-To query, it requires an id and does not accept other parameters.
 ```
 localhost:8000/home/quote/rater?id=5a11a71e-e784-4fd2-ba58-5b51d664a62a
 ```